jreisinger/docs/data/notes/mngt/devops.md

 <img src="https://user-images.githubusercontent.com/1047259/152169337-a7181dcb-9c81-41c9-bbe2-68e153132ecd.png" style="max-width:100%;height:auto">

-> The opposite of DevOps is despair. -- Gene Kim

-> If HW and SW are sufficiently fault tolerant, the remaining problems are human. -- TPoCSA

 > CAMS: culture, automation, measurement, and sharing. -- D. Edwards, J. Willis (2010)

 DevOps is a set of techniques to solve the chronic conflict between Development